freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

-Unless the removal is an emergency, we will attempt to offer a substantial grace period prior to the revocation of an onion name, to ensure you can inform your *Sources* about the change to your .onion address.
+Unless the removal is an emergency, we will attempt to offer a substantial grace period prior to the revocation of an onion name, to ensure you can inform your *Sources* about the change to your onion address.